UrbanCode/Informatica-UCD/README.md

     your own changes to the plugin.

 ### History
+    Vesrion 30
+        Added INFA HOME property to the "Create Folder" and "Create Static Deployment" steps.
     Vesrion 29
         PR #37 - The Import Objects step runs commands one at a time in a bash script.
 This solves an issue around running large pmrep command files.
     Vesrion 28